 Using BIOS Update applications

-Now, this is the easiest part and I have been using this method to update the BIOS on my HP Laptop since quite some time.
+Now, this is the easiest part and I have been using this method to update the BIOS on my HP Laptop for quite some time.
 The motherboard manufacturers to have their own BIOS update applications and all you need to do is press a button and voila!
 The software will take care of the rest.
 It’s always advisable to turn off firewalls and other security software since they could meddle with the process.

 Updating the BIOS on HP computers